Who Wears Scleral Lenses?

 Maybe your regular lenses are uncomfortable, maybe your eyes are dry and itchy, or maybe your vision isn’t as clear as you’d like it to be.
 If you’ve tried standard soft contact lenses and you still experience blurry or distorted vision, it may be time to try something else.

 Even if you’ve been told that your cornea isn’t suitable for contacts, don’t give up – you may be a great candidate for scleral lenses.
-Talk to Dr. Moshe Roth about a consultation for sclerals.
+Talk to Dr. Moshe Roth and Dr. Steffani Tiomno about a consultation for sclerals.
 A detailed eye exam and medical history may be done in order to determine the best course of action for you.

 Ready to get fitted for scleral lenses or need more information?
-Schedule a consultation with Dr. Moshe Roth and we’ll help find the best solution to treat your condition.
-Contact The Scleral Lense Center at Family Eye Care today and let us help you get the proper care and visual clarity you deserve.
+Schedule a consultation with Dr. Moshe Roth and Dr. Steffani Tiomno and we’ll help find the best solution to treat your condition.
+Contact Family Eye Care today and let us help you get the proper care and visual clarity you deserve.